+3. If the Obligor fails or refuses to pay any indebtedness, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a "Payment Demand").
+Guarantor shall pay such Payment Demand within five (5) business days.
+A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount the Obligor has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
+A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until the Obligor or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

-3. The obligations of the Guarantor hereunder are independent of the obligations of the Obligor, and a separate action or actions may be brought and prosecuted against the Guarantor whether action is brought against the Obligor or whether the Obligor be joined in any such action or actions.
+4. The obligations of the Guarantor hereunder are independent of the obligations of the Obligor, and a separate action or actions may be brought and prosecuted against the Guarantor whether action is brought against the Obligor or whether the Obligor be joined in any such action or actions.

-4. The Guarantor authorizes Counterparty, without notice or demand and without affecting the liability of the Guarantor hereunder, from time to time to (a) renew, compromise, extend, accelerate or otherwise change the time for payment of, or otherwise change the terms of, the indebtedness hereby guaranteed, or any part thereof, including any increase or decrease of the rate of interest thereon; (b) take and hold security for the payment of this Guaranty or the indebtedness hereby guaranteed, and exchange, enforce, waive and release any such security; (c) apply such security and direct the order or manner of sale thereof as Counterparty in its discretion may determine; and (d) release or substitute any one or more endorsers or other guarantors of the indebtedness.
+5. The Guarantor authorizes Counterparty, without notice or demand and without affecting the liability of the Guarantor hereunder, from time to time to (a) renew, compromise, extend, accelerate or otherwise change the time for payment of, or otherwise change the terms of, the indebtedness hereby guaranteed, or any part thereof, including any increase or decrease of the rate of interest thereon; (b) take and hold security for the payment of this Guaranty or the indebtedness hereby guaranteed, and exchange, enforce, waive and release any such security; (c) apply such security and direct the order or manner of sale thereof as Counterparty in its discretion may determine; and (d) release or substitute any one or more endorsers or other guarantors of the indebtedness.

-5. The Guarantor waives: (a) any right to require Counterparty to (i) proceed against the Obligor; (ii) proceed against or exhaust any security or other guarantor; or (iii) pursue any other remedy in Counterparty’s power whatsoever; and (b) notices of acceptance of this Guaranty and of the existence, creation, or incurring of new or additional indebtedness of the Obligor to Counterparty.
+6. The Guarantor waives: (a) any right to require Counterparty to (i) proceed against the Obligor; (ii) proceed against or exhaust any security or other guarantor; or (iii) pursue any other remedy in Counterparty’s power whatsoever, (b) notices of acceptance of this Guaranty and of the existence, creation, or incurring of new or additional indebtedness of the Obligor to Counterparty; and (c) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth.

-6. The Guarantor represents and warrants to Counterparty that (a) all authorizations, approvals, notices, filings and other actions required by the internal documents governing the Guarantor and the regulatory authorities having jurisdiction over the Guarantor in connection with the due authorization, execution and delivery of this Guaranty have been duly obtained or made and are in full force and effect; (b) this Guaranty has been duly executed and delivered by the Guarantor and constitutes the legal, valid and binding obligation of the Guarantor enforceable against the Guarantor in accordance with its terms; and (c) as of the date hereof it owns all or a majority of the issued and outstanding capital stock of the Obligor.
+7. The Guarantor represents and warrants to Counterparty that (a) it is a corporation duly organized and validly existing under the laws of the State of _______ and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guaranty (b) all authorizations, approvals, notices, filings and other actions required by the internal documents governing the Guarantor and the regulatory authorities having jurisdiction over the Guarantor in connection with the due authorization, execution and delivery of this Guaranty have been duly obtained or made and are in full force and effect; (c) this Guaranty has been duly executed and delivered by the Guarantor and constitutes the legal, valid and binding obligation of the Guarantor enforceable against the Guarantor in accordance with its terms; and (d) as of the date hereof it owns all or a majority of the issued and outstanding capital stock of the Obligor.